 Lady Moody Triangle

 For 200 years after Moody’s death, the town remained largely rural.
 Towards the end of the 19th century, Dutch and German farmers joined the established English population, and, in 1894, Gravesend was incorporated into the City of Brooklyn.
-The rail lines built through Gravesend at the end of the century, and the 1898 consolidation of Brooklyn with New York City spelled the end of the old English town’s bucolic era.
+The 1898 consolidation of Brooklyn with New York City and construction of rail lines through Gravesend around the same time ended the old English town’s bucolic era.
+A building formerly occupying the site was condemned and torn down in 1940.

-Lady Moody Triangle, formed by Village Road North, Lake Street, and Avenue U, contains a yardarm flagpole at its point, with a granite plinth and bronze plaque dedicated to the neighborhood’s World War II casualties.
-In the center of the triangle stands a large granite memorial for Gravesend Veterans.
-On the north side is an engraving of an American Bald Eagle perched on a stone, with the seals of the Army, Navy, Air Force, Marines, and Coast Guard below.
+This park was designated a public place in 1928 and transferred to NYC Parks in 1938.
+It contains a yardarm flagpole, with a granite plinth and bronze plaque dedicated to the neighborhood’s World War II casualties.
+The Gravesend Veterans Memorial, a large granite monument, stands in the center of the triangle.
+On the north side of the monument is an engraving of an American Bald Eagle perched on a stone, with the seals of the Army, Navy, Air Force, Marines, and Coast Guard below.
 The opposite side briefly explains the history of Gravesend and indicates that the community placed a time capsule near the monument on October 4, 1987.